json-schema-org/community/CHARTER.md

 The JSON Schema Org: The people, policies, processes, activities, and artifacts, found within the GitHub json-schema-org.

+TSC: The Technical Steering Committee, delegated technical leadership for the JSON Schema project by the OpenJS Foundation.

 ---

 This work is a derivative of the [WebdriverIO Project Governance Model](https://github.com/webdriverio/webdriverio/blob/main/GOVERNANCE.md).